iaindooley/Decal60MinuteTutorial/README.md

 Here is a list of the biggest issues we're aware of that we'd like to fix prior to launching this product for public use.
 Please take a moment to review them and bear these in mind when taking this tutorial:

  - Deployment via ZIP only
- - Editing interface in Firefox only
+ - Editing interface works in Firefox only
  - Image and embed placement is problematic
  - Caveats with what markup can be made editable
  - Doctype is always HTML5 style